achernarwang/LiVO/README.md

 ## Datasets Access

-As the full training dataset and the evalutaion dataset used in our work contains sensitive content, including discriminatory, pornographic, bloody, and horrific scenes, direct public access is restricted.
+As the full training dataset and the evaluation dataset used in our work contain sensitive content, including discriminatory, pornographic, bloody, and horrific scenes, direct public access is restricted.

 To obtain the dataset, please send a request via [email](mailto:wxq23@mails.tsinghua.edu.cn).
 By submitting a request, you confirm that:

 1. You will use the dataset exclusively for academic research purposes.
 2. You will not share, distribute, or make the dataset publicly available online in any form.
-3. You understand and agree that any use of the dataset is at your own risk, and the author(s) of this repository hold no responsibility for any consequences arising from the use of the dataset.
+3. You understand and agree that any use of the dataset is at your own risk, and the authors of this repository hold no responsibility for any consequences arising from your use of the dataset.

 > [!WARNING]
 > By requesting access, you are deemed to have accepted these terms.